Unique Day of the Dead Decorations for Your Altar

 marigold garland for Day of the Dead

-Dia de los Muertos, also known as Day of the Dead, is a vibrant Mexican holiday celebrated every year from October 31st to November 2nd.
+Day of the Dead is a vibrant Mexican holiday celebrated every year from October 31st to November 2nd.
 This celebration honors the deceased and pays tribute to their memory.
-Day of the Dead is a beautiful marriage of culture and tradition that I first celebrated in 2010 with family, food, and by building a home altar with unique Day of the Dead decorations.
+It’s a beautiful marriage of culture and tradition that I first celebrated in 2010 with family, food, symbolic flowers, and by building a home altar with unique Day of the Dead decorations.

-One of the most captivating aspects of Day of the Dead is the decorations that transform homes and public spaces into vibrant celebrations of life and death.
+One of the most captivating aspects of Day of the Dead is the decor that transform homes and public spaces into vibrant celebrations of life and death.
 Below are a few ideas that you can begin to incorporate into your own home and festivities.

 day of the dead ofrenda